hesic73/SpeechSynthSubs/README.md

 SpeechSynthSubs is a Python application that converts text into spoken audio and synchronizes it with subtitles.
 It utilizes Google's Text-to-Speech API for audio synthesis and the [pysubs2](https://github.com/tkarabela/pysubs2) library to create subtitle files in the `.srt` format.

-**Note**: This script is primarily tested with Chinese text, and the default language code is set to **Chinese**.
-If you are working with other languages, make sure to adjust the language settings accordingly.
+**Note**: Defaults are set to **Chinese**, and the script is primarily tested with Chinese text.
+Adjust settings if using other languages.

 ## Prerequisites